damienlieber-dnexus/useeio_sectors_disaggregation/README.md

 - Hybrid Path Methodology by Tasa Analytics: https://tasaanalytics.com/hybrid-path-methodology/

 ## Limitations & planned development
-1) Margins are not disaggregated yet - the current datasets only apply to emission factors without margins.
-Make sure to only disaggregate the "SEF" portion of your emissions / emission factors.
-Future versions may add the disaggregation of margins.
-2) The limitations of EEIO models are well documented in e.g., Ingwersen, Wesley, Mo Li, Ben Young, Jorge Vendries, and Catherine Birney.
-2022.
-“USEEIO V2.0, the US Environmentally-Extended Input-Output Model V2.0 (USEEIOv2.0).”
-Scientific Data 9: 194. https://www.nature.com/articles/s41597-022-01293-7
-3) This project's categorization of Scope 1 and Scope 2 emissions includes known differences compared to standard corporate GHG accounting protocols.
-For example, in corporate GHG accounting, emissions from leased assets (like real estate) are often accounted for as the lessee's (tenant's) Scope 1 and 2 emissions.
-In this project, these emissions are attributed to the real estate sector itself (i.e., the lessor's sector).
-A future version will provide an option to reallocate these emissions from the asset's sector to the scope 1 and 2 of purchasers.
-Another example is that Scope 2 calculation currently includes all direct emissions from the electricity sector (generation, transmission, and distribution).
-It does not isolate only the generation emissions associated with the electricity consumed by the end-user.
-This methodology may cause Scope 2 estimates to be a few percent higher than they would be under standard accounting rules.
-Future versions will introduce options to isolate electricity generation emissions from transmission and distribution (T&D) emissions, and estimate T&D losses using a specific factor.
+1) Margins not yet included
+  - The current datasets disaggregate only the Supply Chain Emission Factors (SEF) portion and do not split retail/wholesale/transport margins.
+  - If your emission factors include margins, apply these disaggregation shares only to the SEF component.
+A future release may add margin disaggregation.

+2) Model scope and EEIO caveats
+  - USEEIO is an aggregate, economy‑wide model with typical EEIO assumptions (e.g., industry homogeneity, proportionality, domestic technology).
+For methods and limitations, see Ingwersen et al. (2022): https://www.nature.com/articles/s41597-022-01293-7

+3) Scope 1/2 mapping differences vs corporate GHG accounting
+  - Leased assets: Corporate inventories often record the lessee’s (tenant’s) Scope 1 and 2.
+Here, these emissions are attributed to the asset’s sector (the lessor).
+Planned: an option to reassign them to purchasers’ Scope 1/2.
+  - Electricity Scope 2: We currently include direct emissions across the electricity sector (generation, transmission, distribution), not only those attributable to end‑user consumption.
+This can make Scope 2 a few percent higher than corporate methods.
+Planned: options to isolate generation‑only emissions, treat T&D separately, and apply a configurable T&D loss factor.

 ## Beginner setup: getting R running (no prior coding experience)